 Pickleball is a relatively new sport in the US — but it's become increasingly popular due to the health benefits and low impact on the joints of its players.
 But why do people love this game so much?
-Read on to find out more about this exciting sport and its history.
+Read on to find out more about how pickleball started and its history timeline.

 What is Pickleball?